lucaspires-source/github-clone/README.md

 ## Available Scripts

-In the project directory, you can run:
+To go to the page you want,you just need to search the username on the header and this repository you can run:

 ### `npm start`

 Runs the app in the development mode.\